vianetwork/via-core/README.md

-# ZKsync Era: A ZK Rollup For Scaling Ethereum
+# Via Network: A L2 for Bitcoin
 [![Banner](viaBanner.png)](https://onvia.org/)

-ZKsync Era is a layer 2 rollup that uses zero-knowledge proofs to scale Ethereum without compromising on security or decentralization.
-Since it's EVM compatible (Solidity/Vyper), 99% of Ethereum projects can redeploy without refactoring or re-auditing a single line of code.
-ZKsync Era also uses an LLVM-based compiler that will eventually let developers write smart contracts in C++, Rust and other popular languages.
+Via Network is a Layer 2 scaling solution for Bitcoin that uses ZKP and DA approaches to scale the network.
+It is a fork of the
+ZkSync project by Matter Labs.
+The project is currently in alpha state and is under active development.

 ## Knowledge Index